Misfit: The Series

 Misfit: The Series (Misfit: De serie) is a Dutch musical comedy-drama television series, which is produced by NewBe and Splendid Film for Netflix.
 The series is a continuation of the Dutch film trilogy Misfit (2017–2020), which not only features new characters, but also some actors have returned to their previous roles.
 The series premiered worldwide on Netflix on October 16, 2021.

 Plot

-A completely crazy school year is dawning for the Misfits at Hoogland College, because they want to put a cool musical on stage.
-In the middle of the preparations, however, they learn that the musical will be banned, because the new headmistress Agnes wants the students to focus on discipline, good grades and learning.
-She sees the musical as a pure waste of time and energy.
-But Julia has other things in mind.
-With the Misfits and her new friends, she finds a way to circumvent the rules of the headmistress and secretly continue to work on the piece.
-Can the friends realize their dream of a musical and recapture their school?
+At Hoogland College, a new school year begins with high hopes as a group of students known as the Misfits plan a musical production.
+These plans are soon thrown into jeopardy when the recently appointed headmistress, Agnes, bans the performance.
+Prioritizing discipline and academia above all else, she regards the musical as an unorthodox distraction from the student’s available time.
+In defiance, Julia rallies the Misfits, as well as others, to defy said restrictions and continue their creative work against the odds.